Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

-Eskin and McMullen \cite{EskinMcMullen1993} gave a simpler proof of \cite{DukeRudnickSarnak1993}, based on the mixing property of the geodesic flow of a hyperbolic manifold with finite volume.
-This approach for counting via mixing was first used by Margulis's 1970 thesis \cite{Margulisthesis}.
+Eskin and McMullen \cite{EskinMcMullen1993} gave a simpler proof of Theorem~\ref{drs} based on the mixing property of the geodesic flow of a hyperbolic manifold with finite volume.
+It may be noted that this approach for counting via mixing was used earlier by Margulis in his 1970 thesis \cite{Margulisthesis}.
+We also refer to \cite{BeO} for a quantitative version of Theorem \ref{drs}.

+The group $G$ can be considered as the group of orientation preserving isometries of the $n$-dimensional hyperbolic space $\bH^n$.
+The main achievement of this paper lies in extending Theorem \ref{drs} to a suitable class of discrete subgroups $\G$ of infinite covolume in $G$; namely, the groups $\G$ with finite Bowen-Margulis-Sullivan measure $m^{\BMS}$ on $\G\ba \bH^n$.
+In particular, this class contains all geometrically finite subgroups of $G$.
+The analogue of $\op{vol}(\G_{w_0}\ba G_{w_0})$ turns out to be a very interesting quantity, which we will call the `skinning size' of $w_0$ relative to $\Gamma$ and denote by $\sk_\G(w_0)$.
+In fact, $\sk_\G(w_0)$ will be the total mass of a Patterson-Sullivan type measure on the unit normal bundle of a closed immersed submanifold of $\Gamma\ba\bH^n$ associated to $G_{w_0}$.
+One of the important components of this work is to completely determine when $\sk_\G(w_0)$ is finite (Theorem \ref{skfinite}).
+In particular, $\sk_\G(w_0)<\infty$ for any geometrically finite $\G$ whose critical exponent $\delta$ is greater than the codimension of the associated submanifold.

+The main ergodic theoretic ingredient in the proof is the description for the limiting distribution of the evolution of the smooth measure on the unit normal bundle of a closed totally geodesically immersed submanifold of $\G\ba\bH^n$ under the geodesic flow.
+The corresponding equidistribution statement (Theorem~\ref{mainergint}) is applicable to many other problems; for example, in \cite{OhShahcircle,OhShahsphere}, it has been applied to the study of the asymptotic distributions in circle packings in the Euclidean plane or a sphere, invariant under a non-elementary group of Mobius transformations.